alexonemore/atc/README.md

 ## __Description__

-ATC is a high quality, visual, open source tool for thermodynamic calculations.
+ATC is a high quality, visual, open source tool for thermodynamic calculations and visualization of phase diagrams.

 ## __Requirements__